openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 `transformed_claims_functions_supported`: OPTIONAL.
 JSON array indicating support for Predefined Transformed Claims, and containing an array of the supported function names.
 When present this array must have at least one member.

 `transformed_claims_predefined`: OPTIONAL.
 JSON object containing the definitions of all supported Predefined Transformed Claims following the same syntax as `transformed_claims` in the `claims` object.
 When present this object must contain at least one definition of a Predefined Transformed Claim.
+If this metadata value is omitted, the OP does not support Predefined Transformed Claims.

 `transformed_claims_max_depth`: OPTIONAL.
 Integer value indicating the maximum number of functions in a chain of functions used to define a transformed claim.
+If this metadata value is omitted, the OP MUST support chains of functions of any length.

 `transformed_claims_max_count`: OPTIONAL.
 Integer value indicating the maximum number of transformed claims an RP can define, excluding any Predefined Transformed Claims.
 If this is set to `0`, the RP may only use Predefined Transformed Claims.
+If this metadata value is omitted, the OP MUST support any number of transformed claims.

 ## Error Conditions
 The following error conditions MUST be checked by an OP, in this order: